Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Results for transom-stern hull

 \section{Results for transom-stern hull}

 In this section we turn to our second hull shape, the Wigley transom-stern hull (see figure~\ref{fig:bodyline_diagrams}(b)).
 The motivation for this hull is that, while it is thin for the most part, the stern is a flat (vertical) face that is perpendicular to the centreline.
-As such, Michell's thin ship theory is not at all appropriate, as this model requires the hull to be represented by $y=Y(x,z)$ for all $x$ and that $Y_x$ is small, whereas the stern of the Wigley transom-stern hull is described by $x=$ constant (crudely speaking, $Y_x$ is infinite there).
-Instead, as mentioned in \S\ref{sec:wigleytransom}, the Hogner model is preferred, as it can handle the transom hull by relating the strength of the distribution of sources to the $x$-component of the normal to the hull surface, thereby allowing for the vertical transom stern (or any stern).
+As such, a straightforward application of Michell's thin ship theory is not at all appropriate, as this model requires the hull to be represented by $y=Y(x,z)$ for all $x$ and that $Y_x$ is small, whereas the stern of the Wigley transom-stern hull is described by $x=$ constant (crudely speaking, $Y_x$ is infinite there).
+While the Hogner model can handle the transom hull by relating the strength of the distribution of sources to the $x$-component of the normal to the hull surface, thereby allowing for the vertical transom stern (or any stern), this approach is still deficient in that it does not allow for flow separation that is caused by the transom stern.

-For this more complicated hull, the minimal model we choose is the pressure-source model (\ref{eq:source_stern_amplitude}) from \S\ref{sec:miminal}.
-We attempt to select parameters in this minimal to mimic key features of the transom-stern hull in the time-frequency domain as predicted by the Hogner model.
-We note that the front half of the transom stern hull, $x<0$, is the same as the symmetric hull; therefore, we use the same parameter values $\epsilon$, $\sigma$ and $\ell$ in the pressure-source model as we used in the two-pressure model.
-To determine the remaining parameters $\mu$, $\gamma$ and $h$, we use the idea of discretising the transom stern face at $x=1/2$ using two Gaussian quadrature points in the $y$-direction and a mid-point in the $z$-direction.
-Taking into account the parabolic shape of the hull, this procedure gives $\gamma=\sqrt{3}\beta/4$ and $h=\delta/2$.
-The strength of the sources $\mu$ is then given by the Gauss quadrature weighting of the discretisation multiplied by $F^2$ in order match the second term in (\ref{eq:source_stern_amplitude}) with the second term in (\ref{eq:hogner_transom_amplitude}), resulting in $\mu=\beta\delta F^2/16$.
+For these reasons, when considering the transom-stern hull, we apply Michell's thin ship theory and the Hogner model to an adjusted hull shape which includes a virtual appendage that acts to enclose separation zone.
+For the minimal model, we choose is the general two-pressure model \eqref{eq:two_pressure_transom} from \S\ref{sec:miminal}.
+We attempt to select parameters in this minimal model to mimic key features of the transom-stern hull in the time-frequency domain as predicted by the Hogner model.
+We note that the front half of the transom stern hull, $x<0$, is the same as the symmetric hull; therefore, we use the same parameter values $\epsilon_1$, $\sigma_1$ and $\ell_1$ in the {two-pressure virtual} model as we used in the {symmetric} two-pressure model.